How is The Leadership responding to COVID-19?

 Is tuition assistance available?

-Partial need-based scholarships are available, although the application process itself is need-blind.
+application process itself is need-blind.
 It is also possible to make arrangements to pay over the course of the program.
 The Leadership is committed to ensuring that tuition cost does not serve as an obstacle for selected applicants to participate in the program.

 Do I have to be nominated to apply?

 No. While our alumni network often refers and helps to recruit candidates, you do not need to know an alumna/us or be formally nominated in order to apply.

 Do I have to be at a certain level within my organization in order to apply?

 One of the core tenants of the program is the belief that leadership is an activity, not a position–meaning that anyone can lead, anytime, anywhere.
 While we look for applicants that have shown signs of leadership in their professional organization(s) and/or in their civic engagement experiences, we do not require that applicants be of a certain level in the workplace hierarchy in order to apply.

 Do I have to live in Baltimore City to apply?